-Field trips with specific educational objectives will be planned by the instructors and approved by the Vice President of Instruction.
+Field trips with specific educational objectives will be planned by the instructors and approved by the Vice President for Academic Affairs.
 During field trips, students will conduct themselves properly at all times and adhere to all policies of the school.